nhost/hasura-backend-plus/README.md

 }
 ```

-> If MFA is enabled for the account, a `ticket` is returned in the JSON response.<br />
+> If MFA is enabled for the account, a `ticket` is returned in the JSON response.
 > Proceed authentication by requesting the `/auth/mfa/totp` endpoint (see below).

 </details>